 Hello, my name is Amel Elfallah.
-I am a summary sheriff based at Glasgow Sheriff Court, however today I am speaking to you as a member of the Scottish Sentencing Council.
-This lecture is the second one following an introductory lecture on the work of the council and will last around 23 minutes.
+I am a sheriff based at Paisley Sheriff Court, however today I am speaking to you as an adviser to the Scottish Sentencing Council.
+This lecture is the second one following an introductory lecture on the work of the council.